SuperFLEB/blender_plaidiator/README.md

 Plaidiator tick.
 It's driven primarily by the two Color Ramp nodes, which you should **not** delete or modify directly.
 Modifications will be cleared whenever the Plaidiator N-Panel is used, and deleting the nodes may cause the Plaid not to be editable by the Plaidiator addon any more.
 Use the Plaidiator N-panel to modify the pattern.

+*(And, yes, the plaid patterns used in the header image above were made using Plaidiator.)*